In a Nutshell:

-Okay, this is an admitted weak spot in the Pride Mobility Jazzy 1450 Power Chair’s design.
+Okay, this is a weak spot in the Pride Mobility Jazzy 1450 Power Chair’s design.
 In terms of options, you get to pick the color, and there, you’ve only got two choices: Red or Blue.
 That’s it.
 That’s the extent of the customizing you can do to this machine at the point of sale.

-While the company itself doesn’t offer you anything in the way of extras, you can turn this into an opportunity, buying anything you want and need once you’ve had a chance to use your chair for a while and get a sense for what would make it better.
+While the company itself doesn’t offer you anything in the way of extras, you can turn this into an opportunity, buying anything you want and need once you’ve had a chance to use your chair for a while and get a sense of what would make it better.

 Although there’s nothing to speak of in the way of extras, one final thing to point out here is that the 1450 comes standard with a safety belt and anti-tippers.
 We regard both of these things as essential, especially in a mixed-use (indoor/outdoor) machine.